Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Her voyages are listed on this original document received from the National Archives of Norway.

-Gro managed to get out of Norway on June 9-1940, was attacked by aircraft on June 12 in position 70 05N 04 40E, but reached U.K. with only minor damages.
-She had departed from Kirkenes, where she had been unloading coal, then en route to Britain she stopped at Honningsvåg and took on board some people who wanted to get out of Norway, as well as 100 tons aluminum which had been transported north by M/K Grimsøy.
+She managed to get out of Norway on June 9-1940, was attacked by aircraft on June 12 in position 70 05N 04 40E, but reached U.K. with only minor damages.
+She had started out from Kirkenes, where she had been unloading coal, and en route to the U.K. she stopped at Honningsvåg to take on board some people who wanted to get out of Norway, as well as 100 tons aluminum which had been transported north by M/K Grimsøy.
+Going back to the archive document, we learn that Gro arrived Kirkwall on June 20, proceeding to Sydney, C.B. and Montreal a week later, with arrival Montreal July 18.

 Final Fate - 1940:

-D/S Gro had loaded over 6000 tons wheat in Montreal for Manchester, U.K., then arrived Sydney, C.B. on Aug.
+In Montreal, Gro had loaded over 6000 tons of wheat for Manchester, U.K., then arrived Sydney, C.B. on Aug.
 1-1940 for convoy.
 On Aug.
-15 they received orders for degaussing, which was subsequently installed at the Sydney Foundry and Engineering Works, completed on Aug.
-24. She joined the slow Convoy SC 2 which departed Sydney on Aug.
-25. This convoy sailed in 9 columns with Gro in station No. 83.
+15 they received orders for degaussing and this was subsequently installed at the Sydney Foundry and Engineering Works, completed on Aug.
+24. The next day, she joined the slow Convoy SC 2, which sailed in 9 columns with Gro in station No. 83.
 The Germans had desiphered the British sailing codes for this convoy by Aug.
 30, and knew exactly where it was to meet the escort from the U.K., so 3 U-boats were sent to attack, reaching the meeting place shortly after the escort had formed around the convoy.

 After 2 British ships had been torpedoed in the early morning hours of Sept.
 7 (Neptunian and José de Larrinaga) the convoy adopted a zig-zag course in an effort to shake off the attackers, but Gro received a torpedo on the port side* amidships from U-47 (Prien) at about 02:00 in position 58 30N 16 10W (northwest of Rockall).
 The boilers exploded and hot steam gushed out.
 She broke in two and started to sink right away, 10 minutes later she was gone.